Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 10th in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in the league.

-- The Blue Jays' 4.01 team ERA ranks 12th among all league pitching staffs.
+- The Blue Jays' 3.93 team ERA ranks 12th across all league pitching staffs.

-- Blue Jays pitchers combine to allow 30 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (31 total, 1.2 per game).

-- The Blue Jays will send Manoah (1-1) out for his sixth start of the season.
-He is 1-1 with a 5.13 ERA and 21 strikeouts in 26 1/3 innings pitched.
+- The Blue Jays will send Gausman (2-2) to the mound to make his sixth start of the season.
+He is 2-2 with a 2.84 ERA and 41 strikeouts through 31 2/3 innings pitched.

-- His last time out was on Saturday against the New York Yankees, when the righty went seven scoreless innings while allowing two hits.
+- The righty last appeared on Sunday against the New York Yankees, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.